Mid Cornwall · TR1 · Cornwall Council Central

 Why Truro is its own job.

-The Truro Conservation Area covers a wide central zone including Lemon Street, the cathedral precinct and the river frontage.
+Two things shape a Truro application: parish character and policy.
+On policy — the Truro Conservation Area covers a wide central zone including Lemon Street, the cathedral precinct and the river frontage.
 As the home of Cornwall Council planning, it tends to set the tone for design expectations across the county.
 For building regulations package specifically, parts of Truro sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Truro project as a TR1-area job first — not a generic Cornwall job with a postcode bolted on.
+Get that local reading right and the rest of the Truro programme tends to run on time.
+On Edwardian villas in particular — the kind you'll also find toward Perranwell Station — the building regulations package brief always has to read the existing fabric first.

 Planning note